NextAlone/Nagram/README.md

         * to see changes you need to **close/open** this **chat**
             * this will be probably fixed in future (display in real time changes)
     * this also affect bots, so when your bots edit their messages, you will see old/new versions
+* NO MORE timer
+    * when someone send you a media with a timer in a secret (green) chat this message will be deleted on a device who sent it once you open it
+    * when someone send you a media with a timer in a private (NON-green) chat this message will be deleted on a device who sent it once OR twice you open it
+        * EASY AND SHORT: open photo twice and it will WIPE it from a device who sent it ;-)
+        * LONG AND DETAILED: due it will send an event only if full file is downloaded by your client when you open this (guess due file size).
+In most of cases client download media file during 1st open, so you need to open it again (just tap on it)
+        * sometimes full media downloaded when preview generated, in such case open once file and it will wipe it from a user who sent it
 * NO MORE `edit_hide`
     * telegram can send you messages with `edit_hide==true` to hide what this message has been edited